TinyCB/Chaturbate-affiliate-api-script/readme.md

 - **Cache:** Only the models listed in your cache are shown.
 Update with the fetch script.
 - All URLs are pretty (`/girls/page/2`), no query strings for filters or pages.
 - I will implement a feature in the admin page that allows users to change URLs/slugs for pretty URLs.
+- Additional customization options will be added to the admin backend page.
 - If you have any feature requests, please open an issue.

 ---